 Getting Involved with Seattle Animal Shelters

 Your involvement with the Seattle Animal Shelter can take many forms, whether it's volunteering your time, offering foster care, or making a donation.
 Volunteers play a crucial role in animal care and community outreach.
 The shelter also hosts various events throughout the year, including adoption events and the Furry 5K fun run/walk.
-Find out how you can get involved and make a lasting impact.
+Find out how you can get involved and help shelter cats make a lasting impact.

 Busy Times of the Year